dbt Cloud and Core

 - Tables from your dbt project already cataloged in Bigeye

-Running the connector with the Agent CLI (Recommended)
+Running the connector with the Agent CLI (recommended)

 If you are using the Bigeye Agent CLI to run the dbt connector, then you will want to ensure the following steps are taken: